PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 https://www.thisisant.com/forum/viewthread/7371/

 9. Matlab and BLE instead of ANT+ sensors?
 Does the Garmin HRM Dual (Bluetooth 5.0) work with the Matlab BLE example?
-Are there any Bluetooth 5.0 foot pods available, and is BLuetooth 5.0 really necessary for the Matlab example?
+Are there any Bluetooth 5.0 foot pods available, and is BLuetooth 5.0 really necessary for the Matlab BLE example?

 https://www.mathworks.com/matlabcentral/answers/533393-are-there-specific-ble-heart-rate-sensor-devices-available-which-are-compatible-to-the-example-model?s_tid=prof_contriblnk